Initiatives to Increase the Health of Employees

 Background and Issues

-Konica Minolta also recognizes that ensuring employees' mental and physical health is a critical management issue, given the growing social problems of higher risk of lifestyle diseases and people having to leave work due to mental health issues.
+Konica Minolta recognizes that ensuring employees' mental and physical health and linking this effort to improved productivity and performance are critical management issues, given the growing social issues of a higher risk of lifestyle diseases and people having to leave work due to mental health issues.

 Promoting health management

-- Reducing number of employees with health risks
+- Minimizing the number of individuals with health risks

 Promoting Sound Management through the Fostering of a Culture Committed to “Health-First”